kubecost/docs/api-request-right-sizing-v2.md

 - A's container had peak usages of 120 mCPU and 300 MiB of RAM.
 - B's container had peak usages of 800 mCPU and 120 MiB of RAM.

-The base recommendation for the Deployment's container will be 800 mCPU and 300 MiB of RAM.
+The max algorithm recommendation for the Deployment's container will be 800 mCPU and 300 MiB of RAM.
 Overhead will be added to the base recommendation according to the target utilization parameters as described above.